storacha/www/src/pages/docs/how-to/create-space.md

    ```shell
    w3 space create
    ```
 3. w3cli will ask "What would you like to call this space?".
 Give the space a name that will help you distinguish it from other spaces, then press the enter key.
-Can't spt come up with one?
+Can't come up with one?
 Try "my first space"
 4. w3cli will say "🔑 You need to save the following secret recovery key somewhere safe!…"
    - press the enter key to reveal the recovery phrase.
    - save the recovery phrase somewhere safe if you want to be able to recover control of the space in case you lose access to the computer you used to create the space